micmejia/bible-dump/NKJV/Ezekiel/Ezek 26.md

 Also her daughter _villages_ which _are_ in the fields shall be slain by the sword.
 Then they shall know that I am the Lord.'

 ###### 7
-"For thus says the Lord God: 'Behold, I will bring against Tyre from the north Nebuchadnezzar[^a] king of Babylon, king of kings, with horses, with chariots, and with horsemen, and an army with many people.
+"For thus says the Lord God: 'Behold, I will bring against Tyre from the north Nebuchadnezzar king of Babylon, king of kings, with horses, with chariots, and with horsemen, and an army with many people.

 ###### 8
-He will slay with the sword your daughter _villages_ in the fields; he will heap up a siege mound against you, build a wall against you, and raise a [^b]defense against you.
+He will slay with the sword your daughter _villages_ in the fields; he will heap up a siege mound against you, build a wall against you, and raise a defense against you.

 ###### 9
 He will direct his battering rams against your walls, and with his axes he will break down your towers.